 The Women’s Health Services team at Hartford Hospital is committed to providing a top-notch experience to our expecting parents and families with new babies.
 We believe that education is critical to this goal because it gives our patients the information they need to become confident and empowered parents.

 Not only does solid education mean better outcomes for our patients, research shows it also leads to higher levels of satisfaction.
-And that’s good for business as well.
+And that’s good for business, as well.
 Under managed care, satisfaction has a real and important impact on reimbursement.
-The Center for Medicare & Medicaid Services (CMS) rewards hospitals with incentive payments or penalizes them with reduced reimbursements based on HCAHPS performance scores.
+The Centers for Medicare & Medicaid Services (CMS) rewards hospitals with incentive payments or penalizes them with reduced reimbursements, based on HCAHPS performance scores.

 We use digital and in-person strategies to deepen our relationships and educate expectant and new families.
 We have a robust digital patient education program that delivers targeted, evidence-based content to new and expectant parents and draws them to our in-person classes and events.
 With 95% of adults using smartphones, we know that mobile messaging is an effective way of reaching out to patients.
 We send emails every week based on each patient’s due date or their child’s age.

 That said, face-to-face exchanges remain valuable in educating, supporting and building connections with our newest families.
 We offer a range of classes for expecting and new parents and their families.
 We need to make sure that our families know what we offer and provide guidance around what classes best fit their needs.
 Maximizing enrollment in classes is important to the hands-on education and confidence building that these sessions provide to our patients.
 It’s also not efficient or cost-effective for us to run classes that are not full.